Thoroughbreed/H5.ML_Project/README.md

 The purpose of this task is to:
 1. Take an image from a security camera and process it
 2. Locate the wanted objects on the given image (people + vehicles)
-3. Summarize the amount of recognized objects on the image
+3. ~~Summarize the amount of recognized objects on the image~~
+   - I ran into several opstacles using ML.Net, and instead of switching to Python (the course was primarily about ML.Net) I decided to go with a different approach
+3b.
+Locate a known object on the image and return it as a string, if no object found return "Not found" and save the image in a learning-folder to use it later for a captcha-style learning process.
 4. Output
-   - Return the image via the WebAPI to the sender with a mark around the identified objects *(If I can make it work on macOS, and if I have time for it)*
+   - ~~Return the image via the WebAPI to the sender with a mark around the identified objects *(If I can make it work on macOS, and if I have time for it)*~~
-   - Return a string/JSON from the WebAPI to the sender with a summarization of amount of identified objects
+   - Return a string/JSON from the WebAPI to the sender with ~~a summarization of amount of identified objects~~ the identified object, or *Not found* if no known object was located.
    - Return a string in a console application from the image with a summarization *(Failsafe model if the API doesn't get completed in time)*
 <p align="right">(<a href="#top">back to top</a>)</p>